kec0811/bobrossmarkdown/README.md

  ## **Early Life**

  Born in Dayton Beach, Florida, on October 29, 1942, Bob Ross developed a love for nature and animals.
-His interest in art emerged as a young adult which he pursued alognside his military career in the U.S. air Force.
+His interest in art emerged as a young adult which he pursued alongside his military career in the U.S. air Force.

  ## **The Joy of Painting**